galaktor/raph.es/content/blog/recipes/lebkuchen.md

 "Candied" == sugar.

 The strategy you choose to sweeten your Lebkuchen depends on how sweet you like your treats to be (if at all), and then what kind of sugar alternatives you prefer.
-You can start off entirely un-sweet by using some actual (uncandied) orange and lemon peel, then sweeten the whole thing afterwards to taste.
+You can start off entirely un-sweet by using some actual (*not* candied) orange and lemon peel, then sweeten the whole thing afterwards to taste.
 But be careful, you can come out on the very bitter end, which isn't everybody's thing.

 You can't really go wrong with a splash or two of pure lemon juice to get started.

 What I then tend to do is add one or two big spoonfuls of thick-cut diabetic orange marmalade.
-This adds the slightly bitter orange taste and also a bit of sweet, which I can subtract from the Xylitol I would otherwise add later.
-The brands I can find in my area are sweetened with sugar alcohols (Sorbitol or Maltritol), which isn't as good as Xylitol but beats aspartame nonetheless.
+This adds the slightly bitter orange taste and also a bit of sweet, which I can subtract from the Xylitol I would otherwise have added later.
+The brands I can find in my area are sweetened with sugar alcohols (Sorbitol or Maltritol), which isn't as good as Xylitol, but still beats aspartame by a mile.

 {{% fig caption="Diabetic marmalades are usually sweetened with sugar alcohols." attr="Stute" attrlink="http://www.stute-foods.com/itemlist.php?clasrefr=CatRef2" %}}
-{{% img width="300px" src="/img/blog/recipes/lebkuchen/marmalade_thumb.jpeg" alt="Picture of *oblaten* wafers." link="/img/blog/recipes/lebkuchen/marmalade.jpeg" %}}
+{{% img width="300px" src="/img/blog/recipes/lebkuchen/marmalade_thumb.jpeg" alt="Picture of *oblaten* wafers." link="/img/blog/recipes/lebkuchen/marmalade.jpg" %}}
 {{% /fig %}}

 I strongly recommend you take your time and gradually add very little sweet and give it a taste.
-Stop when it tastes sweet enough, then add a final tiny dash of sweet - the sweet taste tends to go away a bit during the baking process.
+Stop when it tastes sweet enough - *then* add a final tiny dash of sweet.
+The sweet taste tends to go away a bit during the baking process.

 However: There is no shame in err'ing on the less-sweet side.
 I find it more than sufficient to have the Lebkuchen only subtly sweet, leaving room for the other spices and nuts to come through.

 ### Drying, not baking
-Put baking paper or the fancy silicon stuff onto a baking tray.
+Put baking paper (or the fancy silicon stuff) onto a baking tray.
 Using a large spoon, distribute blobs of the dough onto the tray.
-Leave a bit of space between them, but don't worry about them melting or growing much - there's not much butter or cream in the recipe, so they should pretty much stay put.
+Leave a bit of space between them, but don't worry about them melting or otherwise growing much - there's not much butter or cream in the recipe, so they should pretty much stay put.

-We're not going to bake these like you would a cake.
+We're not going to bake these like you would bake a cake.
 Just heat them up to dry a little bit, then let 'em cool.
-I shouldn't have to poin this out, but... the longer you dry them, the drier they will be.
+I shouldn't have to point this out, but... the longer you dry them, the drier they will be.
 I prefer them rather moist.

-Stick it into the oven at 120 degrees Celsius for about 12-15 minutes.
+Stick it into the (pre-heated) oven at 120 degrees Celsius for about 12-15 minutes.
 Take out the tray and let them cool.

 {{% fig caption="Ta-dah!" %}}
 {{% img width="450px" src="/img/blog/recipes/lebkuchen/one_thumb.jpeg" alt="Close up of one Lebkuchen I made this way." link="/img/blog/recipes/lebkuchen/one.jpeg" %}}